ddev/ddev/docs/index.md

 **Make sure you put your projects in the Linux filesystem (e.g. /home/<your_username>), _not_ in the Windows filesystem (/mnt/c), because you'll get vastly better performance on the Linux filesystem.**

+Note that nfs-mount-enabled (and running NFS) are not required on WSL2 because it's perhaps faster without NFS.

 ### Installation or Upgrade - Windows (legacy)

 * If you use [chocolatey](https://chocolatey.org/) (recommended), then you can just `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.